iamdhakrey/rustycord/docs/troubleshooting.md

-# Troubleshooting RustCord
+# Troubleshooting rustycord

-Common issues and solutions when using RustCord.
+Common issues and solutions when using rustycord.

 ## Bot Not Responding to Commands